vladon/stat_log/README.md

   flowing down into the MAC layer.
 To do this we can setup a mapping (using template magic I discuss later) between the MAC::IP_PKTS_DOWN tag and a "Simple Counter" statistic.
 During the application debugging phase, however, we realize that such a simple statistic is not rich enough for troubleshooting purposes.
-To this end, we can re-map the MAC::IP_PKTS_DOWN tag to a "Time-Series" statistic; this statisic may, for example, store time-stamped values in a buffer that can be graphed at a later time.
+To this end, we can re-map the MAC::IP_PKTS_DOWN tag to a "Time-Series" statistic; this statistic may, for example, store time-stamped values in a buffer that can be graphed at a later time.

   Whichever statistic we end up using, the statistic generating site would remain the same: